xerolinux/XeroSite/docs/projects/cosmic-script.md

 This will execute the script.
 Just go through the prompts.
 In this case however, I would **Highly** recommend option **Complete Cosmic Install** to avoid any future headaches.
 But that's not to say we cannot select any of the other option, it's all up to you in the end.

-The script will tell you that going throught with the installation, the **XeroLinux** as well as the **Chaotic-AUR** repos will be eadded & enabled in order for script to work correctly, like so...
+The script will tell you that going throught with the installation, the **XeroLinux** as well as the **Chaotic-AUR** repos will be enabled in order for script to work correctly, like so...

 <p align="center">
   <img src="https://i.imgur.com/Ph3HbCH.png">